 Fermilab maintains an onsite piping system for the conveyance of sanitary effluent.
 This effluent is directed to the cities of Batavia and Warrenville/Naperville for treatment.
-In addition Fermilab operated two systems in 2015 that require pretreatment prior to release to the sewers.
+In addition, Fermilab operated two systems in 2016 that require pretreatment prior to release to the sewers.
 These operations require wastewater pretreatment permits issued by IEPA.
 The permits are as follows:

-- Individual industrial wastewater pre-treatment permit that allows Fermilab to discharge wastewater effluent from deionized water regeneration operations occurring at the CUB to the City of Batavia sanitary sewer treatment works. - 2.
+- 1. Individual industrial wastewater pre-treatment permit that allows Fermilab to discharge wastewater effluent from deionized water regeneration operations occurring at the CUB to the City of Batavia sanitary sewer treatment works. - 2.
 Individual industrial wastewater pretreatment permit that allows for metal finishing wastewater from the Technical Division's Cavity Processing Laboratory (CPL) at Industrial Building 4 (IB4) to be discharged to the city of Batavia sanitary sewage treatment works.

 Monitoring stations, located at the site boundary, sample sewer discharges to the municipalities of Batavia and Warrenville.
 The discharge at these locations is a mixture of all effluents contributing to that sanitary sewer system.
 Analytical results for metals are compared to municipal discharge limits to track compliance.
 Fermilab occasionally exceeds the limits for iron released to Warrenville.
-This did not occur in 2015.
+This did not occur in 2016.
 Aging pipes are suspected to be the source of the exceedances and their cause has been discussed with the municipalities.

 Low levels of tritium have been detected in effluent discharged to the Batavia treatment works since August 2005.
-All discharges in 2015 were well below DOE Order 458.1 Derived Concentration Standards (total tritium 5 curies, concentration less than 9,500 pCi/ml) and are summarized below.
+All discharges in 2016 were well below DOE Order 458.1 Derived Concentration Standards (total tritium 5 curies, concentration less than 9,500 pCi/ml) and are summarized below.
 No other isotopes were detected.

-Total Tritium 0.277 Curies
+Total Tritium 0.54 Curies

-Average Concentration 2.32 pCi/ml
+Average Concentration 4.42 pCi/ml

-Highest Concentration 6.00 pCi/ml
+Highest Concentration 10.56 pCi/ml

-Total Sanitary Volume 27,450 kGal
+Total Sanitary Volume 32,669 kGal

-Fermilab's Tritium Working Group continued to investigate sources of tritium into both the sanitary sewer system and the Industrial Cooling Water system.
-As part of this effort a concerted effort was undertaken investigate sources of tritium in the sanitary system in the southern sections of the system.
+Fermilab's Tritium Task Force Working Group continued to investigate sources of tritium into both the sanitary sewer system and the Industrial Cooling Water system.
+As part of this effort a concerted effort is being undertaken to investigate sources of tritium in the sanitary system in the southern sections of the system.